Akshat-shah05/PERN-ToDo/README.md

 - pool.query --> querying to a postgreSQL database
 - SQL queries (SELECT, UPDATE, INSERT etc.)
 - psql commands from the terminal (setting up the config file path was a good refresher on bash as well)

+NOTE: This app has not been deployed yet, I will deploy it soon